-Progesterone is also the main cause this symptom: nausea and vomiting.
+Progesterone is also the main cause of this symptom: nausea and vomiting.
 During early pregnancy, many of us experience an increased sense of smell.
-Whilst it may seem pretty neat (almost like a super power) at first glance, the increased sense of smell women experience can wreak havoc- causing scents like perfume or coffee to make us feel nauseous.
+Whilst it may seem pretty neat (almost like a superpower) at first glance, the increased sense of smell women experience can wreak havoc- causing scents like perfume or coffee to make us feel nauseous.

 Loss of Appetite